 Wild mushrooms are an exciting edible to search for as they can be on the rare side.
 As a result, foraging for mushrooms becomes a race.

-When we go out to find wild mushrooms, it’s not uncommon in our area to come up empty handed often.
+When we go out foraging wild mushrooms, it’s not uncommon in our area to come up empty handed often.
 Especially when we hunt morels.
 It’s a widely loved mushroom in Indiana, and most everyone goes hunting for them.
 So, while we may not find morels, we do often find pheasant back mushrooms.